Downturn Abbey, 22nd to 24th November 2018

 The ever befuddled and renowned partygoer Augustus Downturn, son of the highly respected Lord and Lady Downturn finds himself requiring a cunning plan to hide his identity after writing a far too honest review of a potential suitors Artwork.
 The Abbey is under increasing financial pressure as it enters the 1920s and is reluctantly ready to accept its first paying guest.
 As the generations navigate their way through the cultural changes of the age there seems to be an uninvited guest also looking to improve his status through deceptive means.
 Will Gussy’s plan work?
 Who will come to stay at Downturn Abbey?
 And Who is the imposter?

 From Bastables the Butchers, Church Street, Kintbury.

-Kintbury Players: The Happiest Days of Your Life, at the Coronation Hall, Kintbury on Thursday, November 24
+Kintbury Players: Downturn Abbey, at the Coronation Hall, Kintbury, from Thursday, November 22, to Saturday, November 24

 Two Pins for your Chances, 28th to 29th June 2013

 The Happiest Days of Your Life, 23rd to 27th November 2012.
 See the review in the archive.

 Spring Into Summer, 27th to 29th May 2010

 Where There's a Will, 20th to 21st November 2009.
 See the review in the Archive.

 Dame Agatha's Greatest Case, 22nd November 2008.
 See the review in the Archive.